 · Provide contacts with federal funding agencies;

-The Office of Sponsored Programs Grants Administration, (OSPGA), is the official authorized signature authority for sponsored program agreements from governmental and non-profit sponsors.
-The Office provides guidance and assistance relating to grants management from proposal development through award closeout.
-Responsibilities for the Office include the following:
+The Office of Sponsored Programs Administration - Grants Division, is the official authorized signature authority for sponsored program agreements from governmental and non-profit sponsors.
+The office provides guidance and assistance relating to grants management from proposal development through award closeout.
+Responsibilities of the office include:

 · Provide guidance and assistance in completing external applications consistent with the policies and procedures of both the University and sponsors;

-· Provide administrative support for budgetary matters related to sponsored programs activities including the review of budgets and approval of all applications for submission to outside sponsors;
+· Provide administrative support for budgetary matters related to sponsored programs activities, including the review of budgets and approval of applications for submission to external sponsors;

-· Administer and monitor the individual and departmental research incentive funds as well as the Executive Vice President for Research matching research funds;
+· Administer and monitor the individual and departmental research incentive funds (RIF) as well as the Executive Vice President for Research and Innovation matching research funds;

-· Establish chartfields and set up budgets for all government and non-profit awarded grants, contracts, subawards, cooperative and other related agreements.
+· Establish chartfields and set up budgets for government and non-profit awarded grants, contracts, subawards, cooperative and other related agreements;

 · Process budget revisions and no-cost extension requests;